Trend reports

 -

-After you save a new trend, a trend report is generated and the Runs overview tab of the trend is displayed.
-For more details, see Trends list.
+A trend report is generated and the Runs overview tab of the trend is displayed.
+For details, see Trends list.

 Trends list